-Since hip dysplasia is one of the most common orthopedic pet diseases out there, it only makes sense that we here at IndulgeYourPet take a moment and discuss exactly what it is and what it would be like to own a pet that has been diagnosed with this condition.
+Since hip dysplasia is one of the most common orthopedic pet diseases out there, it only makes sense that we here at IndulgeYourPet take a moment and discuss exactly what it is and what it would be like to own a pet diagnosed with this condition.

-Technical terms, hip dysplasia is a term used to describe the Femoral head of the bone (that’s the ball part of the ball and socket joint) misaligns with the Acetabulum of the hip (the socket part of the ball and socket joint – the ‘joint capsule’).
+Technical terms: Hipp dysplasia is a term used to describe the Femoral head of the bone (that’s the ball part of the ball and socket joint) misaligning with the Acetabulum of the hip (the socket part of the ball and socket joint – the ‘joint capsule’).
 This “misalignment” may cause the bones to grind against each other, causing significant pain and possibly causing additional complications involving your pet’s ligaments and muscles.

 This is why…

 You’ll want to watch out for “signs” that your dog is experiencing pain when he gets up or lies down.
-Be on the lookout for any reluctance to run, jump or play – especially in younger dogs.
+Be looking for reluctance to run, jump, or play – especially in younger dogs.
 The truth is that Hip Dysplasia might never be apparent until your dog is in his later years when he is suddenly plagued with arthritis.
 An X-ray will tell you for sure.

 Diagnosing hip dysplasia in dogs

-If you are based in the US, your Vet will likely perform an X-ray and then send that X-ray to the Orthopedic Foundation who will, in turn, confirm or disprove your individual case.
-The OFA have the best diagnostic methods available.
+If you are based in the US, your Vet will likely perform an X-ray and then send that X-ray to the Orthopedic Foundation, who will, in turn, confirm or disprove your case.
+The OFA has the best diagnostic methods available.